rajko-horvat/RevigoWeb/README.md

 ## Repository description
 <p>This is the main REVIGO web service that implements the web interface and visualizations.</p>
-<p>Since a lot of changes had to be made for .NET Core.
-Official release with binaries is planned for mid February 2023</p>
+<p>Since a lot of changes had to be made for .NET Core API.
+Official release with binaries is planned for mid March 2023</p>

 ## How to compile and run
 <p>To compile and run the web service you need the compiled RevigoCore library, a set of precompiled databases: